-Included in admission to the Complex is a trip on the famous Kennedy Space Center bus tour.
+Included in admission to the Complex is a trip on the famous Kennedy Space Center bus tour. check this out for travel related information.
 In addition to a tour of the complex, the bus makes a stop at the Apollo/Saturn V Center.
 Inside is an actual Saturn V rocket, like the one used for the Apollo 11 mission in 1969.
 All three stages of this rocket are visible to visitors, and the entire rocket stretches 363 feet across the Center.
 That’s taller than the Statue of Liberty!
 This is one of only three Saturn V rockets that still remain in the United States.

 In honor of the 50th anniversary of the Moon landing, the Apollo/Saturn V Center at the Complex has added new exhibits that honor and celebrate that historic moment: